MeganEden/Getting-and-Cleaning-Data-Course-Assignment/README.md

 Even though the addition of labels to the files wasn't asked for until step 3, I have a preference for adding meaningful descriptions to the data as early as possible.
 I find it easier to work and problem solve with.
 So manipulations undertaken were in the following order.

 1. As the values in y_test and y_train were in the 1:6 range and there were 6 activities, I concluded the values in y_test and y_train corresponded to these activities.
 I used this as the key to add a new "activity" column to y_test and y_train.
 This contained the activity labels (v2 of activity_labels).
-This meets the requirement of PART 3 OF THE ASSIGNMENT.
+This meets the requirement of STEP 3 OF THE ASSIGNMENT.

 2. "V1" for both data frames were renamed to "act ID"